isabelcoboruizazuaga/Frost-Flow/README.md

 **The purpose of this project is completly educational.**

 For creating this webpage the following technologies have been used:
--- Angular
+- Angular
--- Typescript
+- Typescript
--- JavaScript
+- JavaScript
--- Html5
+- Html5
--- Css
+- Css
--- Sass
+- Sass
--- Bootstrap
+- Bootstrap
--- Firebase services (hosting, login, storage)
+- Firebase services (hosting, login, storage)
--- Clip Studio Paint
+- Clip Studio Paint for icons and images

 **Frost-Flow can be find hosted [here](https://tfg-congelador.firebaseapp.com/inicio).**